MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Add-AzureDisk](./Add-AzureDisk.md)
-Adds a disk to the azure_2 disk repository.
+Adds a disk to the Azure disk repository.

 ### [Add-AzureDns](./Add-AzureDns.md)
-Adds a DNS server to an azure_2 service.
+Adds a DNS server to an Azure service.

 ### [Add-AzureEndpoint](./Add-AzureEndpoint.md)